 Medical marijuana was legalized in Vermont after Senate Bill 76 passed in May 2004.
 It became the first state legislature to legalize weed for recreational use in January 2018, with the law taking effect from July 2018.
 Residents of Vermont are now allowed to grow a maximum of nine marijuana plants; only two of which can be mature.

 Growing Marijuana: Washington

-Washington has the distinction of being the first state to legalize marijuana recreationally.
+Washington has the distinction of being one of the first states to legalize marijuana recreationally.
 Washington Initiative 502 made it possible, and the law came into effect on December 6, 2012, just four days ahead of Colorado.
-However, only medical patients are allowed to cultivate weed at home.
+However, only medical patients and designated entities are allowed to cultivate weed.